spacetelescope/jwst/docs/jwst/badpix_selfcal/arguments.rst

 ==============
 The ``badpix_selfcal`` step has the following optional arguments.

+``--flagfrac_lower`` (float, default=0.001)
+  The fraction of pixels to flag as outliers on the low-flux side of the smoothed-subtracted image.

-``--flagfrac`` (float, default=0.001)
+``--flagfrac_upper`` (float, default=0.001)
-  The fraction of pixels to flag as outliers on each of the low-flux and high-flux sides of the smoothed-subtracted image.
+  The fraction of pixels to flag as outliers on the high-flux side of the smoothed-subtracted image.

 ``--kernel_size`` (integer, default=15)
   The size of the kernel to use for the median filter, which is applied